bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Arrays are simply lists of variables, all stored within another variable.

 For example, say you have a list of ages that you need to store in variables.
 You're not exactly sure how long the list will be, but even if you did, it would be very long.
-So obviously
+So obviously manually creating lots of variables like this:

     let age1 = 16;
     let age2 = 87;